pencil-code/pencil-code/doc/paper/paper.md

 situations not related to hydrodynamics or even PDEs, for example when just the message passing interface or input/output strategies of the code are to be used.
-The code can also solve for Lagrangian (inertial and noninertial) particles, their coagulation and condensation, as well as their interaction with the fluid.
+The code can also evolve Lagrangian (inertial and noninertial) particles, their coagulation and condensation, as well as their interaction with the fluid.
 A related module has also been adapted to perform ray tracing